shapeshed/jekyll.shapeshed.com/_posts/2006-12-18-review_of_photoshop_cs3_beta.md

 ---
 layout: post
 title: Review of Photoshop CS3 Beta
-excerpt: Photoshop CS3 is released as a public beta with a few new features but most importantly Intel support on the Mac.
+description: Photoshop CS3 is released as a public beta with a few new features but most importantly Intel support on the Mac.
 Here's a review from a Mac-based web design perspective.
 categories: [Apple, Photoshop]
 ---
 ## Something for free